-With a 351 cubic-inch V-8 singing at five grand behind your head, the Pantera accelerates from zero to sixty in 5.5 seconds and runs the quarter-mile in 13 seconds flat.
-A successful combination of Italian styling and American power made the Pantera a very affordable 150 mph Supercar, complete with a Ford-backed factory warranty.
+With a 351 cubic-inch V-8 singing at 5,000-rpm behind your head, the Pantera accelerates from zero to sixty in 5.5 seconds, and runs the quarter-mile in 13 seconds flat.
+A successful combination of Italian styling and American power, the Pantera was an affordable 150-mph Supercar, complete with a Ford-backed factory warranty.

 De Tomaso Automobili

 The Northern Italian city of Modena is where Argentine-born Alejandro de Tomaso started his automobile company in 1959.
 De Tomaso was an ex-racer turned entrepreneur who also had a flair for design.
 Being a small company, De Tomaso needed to source parts from other companies to keep costs down.
 The company's first model, the Vallelunga, was a two-seat mid-engine car powered by a four-cylinder Ford Cortina engine.
 In 1965, an agreement with Ford Motor Company allowed use of Ford's large V-8 engines.